 Preparing your car for auction is a lot like preparing it for sale anywhere else.
 That means:

-- The same goes for an MOT; if your car needs one then you should put on a new one as buyers will see this as an independent, third-party assessment of your car’s condition.
+• The same goes for an MOT; if your car needs one then you should arrange a new one as buyers will see this as an independent, third-party assessment of your car’s condition.

 Being there on the day